Remote Access to PostgreSQL

 You have an opportunity to work with your databases remotely from your computer without having to login to our dashboard.
 Here’s a how-to for PostgreSQL users.

 Environment with Public IP

 2. Click the New Environment button at the top left of the dashboard.

 3. In the Environment Topology wizard pick PostgreSQL as the database you want to use.
 In case you want to get a database cluster just slide to the right the Auto-Clustering switch.
 Then add a Public IPv4.
 After that enter an environment name, for example, remotepostgres, and click Create button.

 It can take about a minute for creating your environment.

 Both nodes have the public IP addresses attached to.

-Create an Environment without Public IP
+Environment without Public IP

 The algorithm is the same as above and clustered database environment will be created but with no public IP attached.